Flagship Titles

 What It Is

-The core loop is familiar from Space Invaders: clear the formation, avoid the dive attacks, don’t let anything reach the bottom.
+The core loop is familiar from Space Invaders: clear the formation, avoid the dive attacks, do not let anything reach the bottom.
 But Cosmic Cosmiads adds one crucial mechanic that elevates it above imitation: a fuel counter.
 Every shot the player fires costs fuel.
 Run out of fuel and the tank is immobile and unable to fire.
-Accuracy is not merely rewarded — it is mandatory for survival.
+Accuracy is not merely rewarded - it is mandatory for survival.

 The Zylon Boss